sacred-soul/mqtt_chat/README.md

 Makefile is included and exectution can be done using **./subs** and then **./pubs** *(in seperate tab)*.

-There are som flaws.
-Sorry for that...
+Sorry for the flaws.. (eg space cant be added inside message)